juniorsundarCasual/TGT/vault/volume-5.chapter-363.md

 "Stop!"
 Jean exclaimed before rushing forward and pushing the father aside.
 "Do you want her to die?"

-"What are you-" the father started with unbridled rage, but faltered upon realising who his attacker was.
+"What are you-" the father started with unbridled rage but faltered upon realising who his attacker was.
 But his ire reemerged and while shakily pointing his finger, he yelled, "Y-You leave my daughter alone!"

 At that instant, the elderly man forced his way through the crowd and yelled, "Joris!
 Let the Physician do her work!"